tsedio/tsed/docs/docs/platform-api.md

 }
 ```

-With Platform API you have to inject @@PlatformApplication@@ and use the raw attribute to get the `Express.Application`:
+With Platform API, you have to inject @@PlatformApplication@@ and use the raw attribute to get the `Express.Application`:

 ```typescript
 import {Injectable, Inject} from "@tsed/di";